 At the start of February 1993, Harriers replaced the Jaguar force, however it was not long before the Squadron was back on active operations, again operating in an area that had been a stomping ground for the Squadron before.
 After the break up of the Socialist Federal Republic of Yugoslavia in the early 1990s and the subsequent civil war in Bosnia, the United Nations set up a no-fly zone over Bosnia under the supervision of NATO as Operation Deny Flight.

 The Jaguars were based at the southern heel of Italy at Gioia Del Colle, again with a rolling rotation of the Coltishall squadrons.
 This time however the Jaguars were in a more aggressive mode.
-The missions over Bosnia became “Hot” in August 1995 when the squadron deployed in full to support Operation Vulcan, the air bombardment of Bosnian Serb targets to force an end to the conflict.
-In this period the squadron was not always involved in operations, but did take part in many training exercises including the annual trips to North America.
+The missions over Bosnia became “Hot” in August 1995 when the Squadron deployed to support Operation Vulcan, (the RAF element of NATO’s Operation Deliberate Force).
+This involved target designation for laser guided bombs carried by Harrier GR7 aircraft against Bosnian Serb targets to force an end to the conflict.
+When not involved in operations, the Squadron took part in many training exercises including the annual trips to North America.

 The Squadron again deployed to Italy as an emergency measure when NATO decided to put on a show of force against Serbian repression in Kosovo in the June of 1998.
 1998 also saw the Squadron return back to Incirlik to continue its reconnaissance duties over the northern Iraqi no-fly zone, now called Operation Resinate (North).
 It was not rare for aircrew operating in this